suraj-yadav0/ai_assistent/README.md

 I'm a Flutter Developer..and this My..

-# AI Assistent
+# AI Assistant

-AI Assistent built using flutter and it uses ChatGpts's API for ChatBot and Text to Image genration.It also has translator feature which works with the Google translator module.
+AI Assistant built using flutter and it uses ChatGpts's API for ChatBot and Text to Image genration.It also has translator feature which works with the Google translator module.

 ## Deployment